ritalarina/CaloricMedCare/README.md

 ## Usage
 Once the app is running, input the following data to calculate patient caloric needs and nutrition requirements:
 1. Enter the patient's gender, age, weight, height, body temperature, and burn surface area.
 Specify the number of days since the trauma and other conditions.
-2. Choose the appropriate nutrition formula.
-3. Once all input fields are complete, the app will automatically calculate the Basal Metabolic Rate (BMR), necessary kcal intake during treatment, protein requirements, and daily volume of nutrition.
+2. Once all input fields are complete, the app will automatically calculate
+   - Basal Metabolic Rate (BMR),
+   - necessary kcal intake during treatment,
+   - protein requirements,
+   - set of nutrition formulas and their volumes necessary to fulfill necessary daily caloric and protein requirements.

 ## Contributing
 - Check out the [TODO](https://github.com/ritalarina/caloricmedcare/blob/master/TODO.md) file to see what's planned.